 Internet networking involves a lot of alchemy, and I confess to occasionally dropping an eye of newt (or an IP of newt) into a boiling pot to fix problems on my local network.
-There’s a particular message that macOS displays in limited cases that perplexes people, because it’s the sort of low-level bubbling up that Apple generally takes care of.
-In this case, your Mac is alerting you to a problem that may be of your making or might involve your Wi-Fi gateway or broadband modem.
+There’s a particular message that macOS displays in limited cases that is perplexing because it’s the sort of low-level bubbling up that Apple generally takes care of.
+In this case, your Mac alerts you to a problem that may be of your making or might involve your Wi-Fi gateway or broadband modem.
 That message: “Another device is using your IP address.”

 This conflict prevents your computer from accessing some of the local network and from reaching the internet.
 Here’s why.